zwettemaan/CEPSparker/ReadMe.md

 each and every command-line script in the CEPSparker folder with 'Right-click, Open' instead of double-click.

-Subsequent runs of the same command file will only need a double-click.
+Subsequent runs of a 'primed' command file will only need a double-click.

-### De-quarataine _CEPSparkerConfig_
+### De-quarantaine _CEPSparkerConfig_

 Right-click the command-line script